MattDierick/RTD-NGINX-App-Protect-UDF/source/class1/module2/module2.rst

     #.
 Run a docker build command using a Dockerfile
     #.
 Run a docker run command to start this docker container in front of Arcadia application
     #.
 Check the signature package included in this image
     #.
-Check Aracadia is protected
+Check that Aracadia is protected

 |